CHT2520/intro-tailwind/README.md

 - This simply hides the menu icons (we don't need them), makes sure the navigation options are visible, and wraps the navigation options onto the same line.
 - Test this works.

-We don't want the navigation options to appear below the log, we want them horizontally in line with the logo.
+We don't want the navigation options to appear below the logo, we want them to be horizontally aligned with the logo.
-- Add a new div `desktop-header-wrapper` i.e.
+- Add a new div `desktop-header-wrapper`, make sure you add the `div` in the correct place i.e.

 ```html
 <header class="header">